Shenyi-Z/ToCa/README.md

 ## 🔥 News

+* `2025/03/10` 🚀🚀 Our latest work "From Reusing to Forecasting: Accelerating Diffusion Models with TaylorSeers" is released!
+Codes are available at [TaylorSeer](https://github.com/Shenyi-Z/TaylorSeer)!
+TaylorSeer supports lossless compression at a rate of 4.99x on FLUX.1-dev (with a latency speedup of 3.53x) and high-quality acceleration at a compression rate of 5.00x on HunyuanVideo (with a latency speedup of 4.65x)!
+We hope *TaylorSeer* can move the paradigm of feature caching methods from reusing to forecasting.For more details, please refer to our latest research [paper](https://arxiv.org/abs/2503.06923).
 * `2025/02/19` 🚀🚀 ToCa solution for **FLUX** has been officially released after adjustments, now achieving up to **3.14× lossless acceleration**!
 * `2025/01/22` 💥💥 ToCa is honored to be accepted by ICLR 2025!
 * `2024/12/29` 🚀🚀 We release our work [DuCa](https://arxiv.org/abs/2412.18911) about accelerating diffusion transformers for FREE, which achieves nearly lossless acceleration of **2.50×** on [OpenSora](https://github.com/hpcaitech/Open-Sora)! 🎉 **DuCa also overcomes the limitation of ToCa by fully supporting FlashAttention, enabling broader compatibility and efficiency improvements.**